Daniel5055/valipop/dissertation.md

 I believe that removing deprecated features was relevant to restoring ValiPop as it ultimately simplifies the interface for users.
 With fewer configuration options for ValiPop, the documentation can be more succinct and configuration could be less intimidating with fewer required options.
 Of course in removing deprecated options, I would verify that the functionality was not altered through manual testing, and the automated end-to-end tests.

-#### 6.1.3.
-Refactoring

-- REfactoring OBDModel
-    - Honestly may not be worth mentioning

 ### 6.2.
 The Validation

 The population validation phase was originally written using R scripts to perform the statistical analysis, and shell scripts to interpret the results of the analysis.
 These scripts were invoked programmatically from Java, and the interpretation of the analysis was eventually read back into the Java program.